alanyongy/featured-projects/README.md

 > - **Simulation Engine:** Accurately tracks state changes (energy, buffs, strong/weak phases, out-of-turn ults).
 > - **Parameter Search:** Divides speed ranges into user-defined brackets and finds the highest DPS combinations in each.
 >
+> --Insert Visuals--
-> 📸 *Include a GIF or screenshot of console output for one bracket and the corresponding performance graph.*
+> *Include a GIF or screenshot of console output for one bracket and the corresponding performance graph.*
 >
 > 💡 Confirmed community-recommended speed strategy with independent simulation.
 >